Julien Ingrassia: Post-WRC

 Following his retirement from the WRC, Ingrassia worked as a television presenter and commentator for various motorsports programmes and news outlets.
-In 2025 Ingrassia co-founded the World Rally Drivers Alliance, a trade union of professional rally crew members formed to address concerns by drivers and co-drivers within the World Rally Championship, particularly the ruling by Mohammed Ben Sulayem in the International Sporting Code which imposed harsh penalties against the use of profanities during events sanctioned by the Fédération Internationale de l'Automobile (FIA).
+In 2025, Ingrassia co-founded the World Rally Drivers Alliance, a trade union of professional rally crew members formed to address concerns by drivers and co-drivers within the World Rally Championship, particularly the ruling by Mohammed Ben Sulayem in the International Sporting Code which imposed harsh penalties against the use of profanities during events sanctioned by the Fédération Internationale de l'Automobile (FIA).

+In 2026 Ingrassia made a one-off return as a co-driver for Ogier to fill in for Vincent Landais who was unable to participate with Ogier in the 2026 Rally Finland for personal reasons.